skienzmatishun/rippreport/content/p/fly-creek-special-meeting-request/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: Fairhope Municipal Complex sign on a brick pillar, listing the Civic Center and Court.
 University of South Alabama plaque below
+summary: City leaders ignored hundreds of angry residents while secretly spending taxpayer money to benefit a high-density developer.
+Public records show municipal leaders spent over a million dollars on infrastructure specifically tailored for private apartment projects.
+Read the formal demand that forced public officials to answer to the citizens they tried to ignore.
 ---
 **Cofairhope**
 **Fairhope City Council and Mayor**